Icing (food)

-Icing, or frosting, is a sweet, often creamy glaze made of sugar with a liquid, such as water or milk, that is often enriched with ingredients like butter, egg whites, cream cheese, or flavorings.
-It is used to coat or decorate baked goods, such as cakes.
-When it is used between layers of cake it is known as a filling.
+Icing, or frosting, is a sweet, often creamy glaze, made of sugar with a liquid, such as water or milk, that is often enriched with ingredients like butter, eggwhites, cream cheese, or flavorings.
+It is used to coat or decorate baked goods, such as cakes, donuts, or honey buns.
+When it is used between layers of cake, it is known as a filling in some foods.

 Icing can be formed into shapes such as flowers and leaves using a pastry bag.
 Such decorations are commonplace on birthday and wedding cakes.
 Edible dyes can be added to icing mixtures to achieve a desired hue.
 Sprinkles, edible inks or other decorations are often used on top of icing.

 A basic icing is called a glacé, containing powdered sugar (also known as icing sugar or confectioners' sugar) and water.
 This can be flavored and colored as desired, for example, by using lemon juice in place of the water.

-More complex icings can be made by beating fat into powdered sugar (as in buttercream), by melting fat and sugar together, by using egg whites (as in royal icing), by whipping butter into meringue (as in Italian or Swiss meringue buttercream), and by adding other ingredients such as glycerin (as in fondant).
+More complex icings can be made by beating fat into powdered sugar (as in buttercream), by melting fat and sugar together, by using egg whites (as in royal icing), by whipping butter into meringue (as in Italian or Swiss meringue buttercream), and by adding other ingredients such as glycerin (as in fondant) or dairy (as in ermine or cream cheese frosting).

 Some icings can be made from combinations of sugar and cream cheese or sour cream, or by using ground almonds (as in marzipan).

 Icing can be applied with a utensil such as a knife or spatula, or it can be applied by drizzling or dipping (see glaze), or by rolling the icing out and draping it over the cake.
 The method of application largely depends on the type and texture of icing being used.
 Icing may be used between layers in a cake as a filling, or it may be used to completely or partially cover the outside of a cake or other baked product.

-Apart from its aesthetic functions, icing can also improve the flavour of a cake, as well as preserving it by sealing in moisture.
+Apart from its aesthetic functions, icing can also improve the flavor of a cake, as well as preserving it by sealing in moisture.